intcyoacreator/intcyoacreator.github.io/README.md

     - [ ] Validates which version it is using somehow, auto-detecting it
         - [ ] v1.1 and v2 can have a special "version" metadata tag
     - [ ] Project v1.1 and above should use JSON5.
 Comments would be used in
-      the development phase, but when "exporting"
+      the development phase, but not when "exporting", where it would minify all JSON files
 - [ ] Export menu
     - [ ] Different from ICC1 in that exporting doesn't always separate images,
       though that is an option in this menu.
 Instead it does a lot of other